Medically Reviewed by Dr. Majid Tanveer, DVM

-Boiled rice and boiled chicken are two examples of these sorts of “bland diets” which have been used for centuries as home remedies for digestive upset in both humans and animals.
+Boiled rice and boiled chicken are two examples of these sorts of “bland diets” used for centuries as home remedies for digestive upset in humans and animals.

 White Rice Water

 White Rice Water is a simple remedy to treat mild cases of diarrhea in dogs.
 Cook one cup of white rice in two cups of water until softened, then cool and feed your pup as a substitute for their usual diet for a few days.
-This helps absorb extra fluid from the intestines and gives fast relief from diarrhea.
+This helps absorb extra fluid from the intestines and quickly relieves diarrhea.

-Boiled Potatoes can provide a simple yet effective home remedy for dogs suffering from diarrhea.
-The starch and fibrous content of potatoes helps to bind the stool, which effectively reduces diarrhea.
+Boiled Potatoes can provide a simple yet effective home remedy for dogs with diarrhea.
+The starch and fibrous content of potatoes helps bind the stool, effectively reducing diarrhea.